PickleBoxer/dev-chatgpt-prompts/README.md

 >I'm developing software in [INSERT YOUR TECHNOLOGIES HERE] and I need you help me to find and fix all the errors in my code, following the best practices.
 I'll provide you my code and you'll give me the code with all the corrections explained line by line

+Prompt 3#:

+> I wrote this code [CODE] I got this error [ERROR] How can I fix it? or What does this error mean?

 <sup>[back to table of contents](#table-of-contents)</sup>